Maximilian-Winter/llama-cpp-agent/docs/get-started.md

 llama_cpp_agent = LlamaCppAgent(
     provider,
     debug_output=True,
-    system_prompt=f"You are an advanced AI, tasked to assist the user by calling functions in JSON format.
-The following are the available functions and their parameters and types:\n\n{output_settings.get_llm_documentation(provider)}", predefined_messages_formatter_type=MessagesFormatterType.CHATML, )
+    system_prompt=f"You are an advanced AI, tasked to assist the user by calling functions in JSON format.", predefined_messages_formatter_type=MessagesFormatterType.CHATML, )